PATIN-A Blog – Based on Experience

 These dyes contain red pigments:

-DEKA L: Orange, Scarlet, Bright red, Ruby, Salmon, Old Rose, Rose, Carmine, Wine, Lilac, Violet, Chestnut, Mid Brown, Dark Brown, Old Gold and Beige.
+Orange, Scarlet, Brilliant Red, Ruby Red, Salmon, Old Rose, Pink, Crimson, Bordo, Lilac, Violet, Chestnut, Mode Brown, Dark Brown, Old Gold und Beige

-We think that this is only partly true: The environmental damage for new textiles is much bigger, as the fabric for new textile has to be produced!
+We think that this is only partly true: the environmental damage for new textiles is much bigger, as the fabric for new textiles has to be produced!
 Natural fibers have to be cleaned, bleached, mercerised, dyed and provided with a finish before the fabric can be weaved.

 Most of the time clothing is manufactured in other continents meaning long transport routes.